knative/func/docs/guides/on-cluster-build.md

 This guide describes how you can build a Function on Cluster with Tekton Pipelines.
 The on cluster build is enabled by fetching Function source code from a remote Git repository.

-> Please note that the following approach requires administrator privileges on the cluster and the build is executed on a privileged container.

 ## Prerequisite
 1. Install Tekton Pipelines on the cluster.
 Please refer to [Tekton Pipelines documentation](https://github.com/tektoncd/pipeline/blob/main/docs/install.md) or run the following command:
 ```bash